mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 fun Raise<JobNotFound>.appleJob(): Job = JOBS_DATABASE[JobId(1)]!!
 ```

+The Arrow library defines the `Raise<E>` type and many other handful functions in the `arrow.core.raise.*` package.
 Inside the `Raise<E>` context, we have a lot of valuable functions.
 One of these is the `raise` function:

 ```kotlin
 // Arrow Kt Library